THEOplayer/web-ui/README.md

 -   Built using [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), so works great with (or without) any app framework.
 -   Easy to customize: use HTML to lay out your controls, and CSS to style them.

-> **Warning**
+> **Note**
-> This project is experimental, and breaking changes can happen frequently.
-As such, it is not yet recommended for use in production.
-We are aiming for a first stable release soon, so feedback is welcome!
+> This project is under active development.
+While we believe it's ready for use in production, not all features are available in this first release.
+If you find a problem or have an idea for a new feature, don't hesitate to [open an issue](https://github.com/THEOplayer/web-ui/issues)!

 | ![Screenshot on desktop](./docs/assets/screenshot-desktop.png) | ![Screenshot on mobile](./docs/assets/screenshot-mobile.png) |
 | :------------------------------------------------------------: | :----------------------------------------------------------: |